Abarim Publications' online Biblical Hebrew Dictionary

 - The feminine noun עזניה ('ozniya), denoting some kind of bird of prey; a vulture or osprey (Deuteronomy 14:12, Leviticus 11:13).
 This curious word is probably imported from another language.

-The root ענז ('nz) isn't used in the Bible but it occurs all over the Semitic language spectrum with meanings relating to wayward motions or a turning aside.
+The root ענז ('nz) isn't used in the Bible but it occurs all over the Semitic language spectrum with meanings relating to wayward motions or a turning aside (perhaps even to be strong-headed?).
 Its sole derived Biblical noun occurs in other languages as well, all with meanings similar to the Biblical one: the feminine noun עז ('ez), meaning she-goat.

 The verb עוז ('uz), meaning to rush or bring into refuge or to seek safety, is possibly related to the verb עזז ('azaz), meaning strong.
 It occurs a mere half a dozen time (Exodus 9:19, Isaiah 30:2, Jeremiah 4:6).